Height (musician): Bed of Seeds

 Bed of Seeds was written, recorded and mixed between Fall 2009 and Spring 2010.
 Much of the recording took place during a ten-day session in a makeshift studio in a cabin in Deep Creek Lake, Maryland.
 The album's production was financed by Normative Records.
 The label folded as the album was being mixed, but the record was picked up by Friends Records and released in May 2010.

 This is the first Height With Friends project largely created with live instruments.
 The majority of the album's songs stray from the beats and rhymes format, employing chord structures and production styles from other forms of music.
 The rhyme schemes themselves sometimes resemble folk or pop verses, more than they do standard sixteen bar rap verses.

 The album was initially promoted with a two-month tour in April and May 2010.
 The April portion of the tour was with Nuclear Power Pants.
 Due to problems at the pressing plant, the vinyl was not available until the tail end of the tour.
 They continued promoting the album with two more short tours in 2010, then a 51-day tour in February 2011.
 For their last tour in support of Bed Of Seeds, Height With Friends joined PT Burnem for The Rap Ambassadors Tour.
 The tour went to Russia, Ukraine, Romania, Hungary, Poland, Croatia and France.

 Shark Tank

 Shark Tank is a side project that pairs Height with Lord Grunge, Mickey Free and Brendan Richmond.

 In February 2011, Shark Tank released their debut self-titled album.
 They did a small run of east coast shows to support the release.

+Hemlock Ernst

+In 2023 Height produced the newest Hemlock Ernst album, The Fall Collection.